Florida Layoffs — April 2005

 Largest Layoffs

-The biggest impact was at Delta Air Lines, Inc. - Tampa at its Tampa facility, reporting 327 affected workers.
+The most significant filing came from Delta Air Lines, Inc. - Tampa at its Tampa facility, reporting 327 affected workers.
 Aircraft Service International Group followed with 318 workers.

 Trend & Outlook